guptakaran11/grasskode-website/content/post/travel/sea-cambodia-senmonorom.md

 > **An Orphan's Life**

 > Heng had been orphaned at the age of 5.
-Her father had expired a while back and her mother, a midwife, had been accused of witchcraft by a man whose wife had died of complications a few days after Heng's mother had helped her give birth.
-The man tied Heng's mother and brothers together and cut then with a machete right in front of Heng's eyes!
+She had been brought up without a father and her family consisted of her mother and her five brothers.
+One morning, a man came raging up to their house and accused Heng's mother, a midwife, of witchcraft.
+She had helped the man's wife give birth and certain complications had led to the woman's death.
+The ravaged man thought it to be Heng's mother's doing and tied her and Heng's brothers together and cut then with a machete right in front of Heng's eyes!
 The village stood quiet while the murderer slaughtered the family.
-The little girl ran away from the freak and tried to find someone who who shelter her.
+The little girl ran away from the freak and tried to find someone who would shelter her.
 Her uncles turned her away, lest the maniac follow her and terrorise their families.
 Shunned by the village, she took to the forest.

 > For the next three years the girl lived in the forest, drinking from the river, foraging for food and smoking tobacco that she picked from the wilderness.
 In her own words, humans scared Heng more than the forest ever did.
 Around the age of 8, Heng went near the village and was spotted by a Khmer woman who took her in.
 This was the first time in 3 years (that's almost half a lifetime for an 8 year old) Heng was shown warmth and love.
 She had to relearn how to love and trust another human being.